mxmehl/tonuino-cards-manager/README.md

 ## Overview

 The **Tonuino Cards Manager** provides an easy way to prepare and manage music collections for your Tonuino music box.
-Whether you want to assign single songs or entire albums to specific RFID cards, this tool handles the setup seamlessly through a YAML configuration file.
+Whether you want to assign single songs or entire albums to specific RFID cards, this tool handles the setup seamlessly through a single YAML configuration file.

 ## Features

 - **Easy Configuration**: Use a simple YAML file to define which music plays for each RFID card.
 - **Multiple Sources**: Assign songs or albums from various sources to one RFID card.
-- **All modi**: The tool supports all playing modi, e.g. single and party mode.
+- **All modi**: The tool supports all modern playing modi, e.g. single and party mode.
 - **Automated Management**: The tool automates the copying and organizing of music files into the appropriate structure for Tonuino.
 - **QR Code Generation**: QR codes will be generated for each card which allows you to quickly configure your cards, e.g. with [TonUINO NFC Tools](https://marc136.github.io/tonuino-nfc-tools/)
 - **User-Friendly**: Intuitive and designed with simplicity in mind for managing kids' music collections.